haddocking/haddock3/docs/CNS.md

 cp -r ~/software/haddock3/varia/cns1.3/[bis]*  ~/software/cns_solve_1.3/
 ```

+**Note:** Make sure to use the correct path to your haddock3 location in the above command.

-> ❗ You cannot use CNS in HADDOCK without this patched files❗
+> ❗ You cannot use CNS in HADDOCK without these patched files❗

 ## 4. Compiling CNS